mattmc3/neovim-cheatsheet/README.md

 as image files.
 That was fine if you use a QWERTY keyboard and don't want to customize your vimrc.
 But I use an alternative keyboard, [Colemak][colemak].
 And I prefer to `nnoremap` some of my normal mode keys.
-I wanted an easy to manipulate the cheatsheet where I could first rearrange the keys to match my keyboard layout, and then test out other arrangements of keys to match my desired `nnoremap`s.
+I wanted an easy to manipulate the cheat sheet where I could first rearrange the keys to match my keyboard layout, and then test out other arrangements of keys to match my desired `nnoremap`s.
 I figured [Google Sheets][google-sheets] would be a simple way to experiment, and thus this project was born.